Monday, December 23, 2024

 Meanwhile, researchers Olga Musiyachenko and Daria Kucherezhenko recreated the Kyiv addresses of Koshits, using various sources, in particular, the memories of the composer himself.

-He settled on Andreevsky Spusk in an estate that consisted of three houses - No. 22, 22-A and 22-B. According to the recollections of the owner of the estate, Ivan Shatrov, he bought it from the tradesman Serkov, the real prototype of Staritsky’s comedy “Chasing Two Hares.”
+He settled on Andreevsky Spusk in an estate that consisted of three houses - No. 22, 22-A and 22-B. According to the memoirs of the owner of the estate, Ivan Shatrov, he bought it from the tradesman Serkov, the real prototype of Staritsky’s comedy “Chasing Two Hares.”
 By the way, in the memoirs of Koshits himself, the address Andreevsky Descent, 13 is not mentioned in a word.

 Vladimir Vyatrovich proposes that the focus of the updated museum be on the owner of the house where the Bulgakovs rented the second floor.
 We are talking about Vasily Listovnichy.